Sunepanmann115/Sunepanmann115/README.md

 - 👋 Hi, I’m @Sunepanmann115
 - 👀 I’m interested in ...
-Chinese,Piano
+Chinese,music theory
 - 🌱 I’m currently learning ...
 Electronics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... secret for now